 When no cognate in a student's area of interest is available at the University, and a University faculty member with the appropriate expertise is willing to supervise an independent study course, such a course may serve as a cognate.
-Independent study courses, if taken, should comprise only a small portion (3-6 credits) of the student's program of study.
+Independent study courses, if taken, should comprise only a small portion (3 credits) of the student's program of study.
 An independent study is not to be used if a course covering the same content is offered at the University.

 Prior to registering for an independent study course, a "Summary of Proposed Activity for NUR 591 Reading Course/Independent Study" form (see handbook appendix for a link) should be completed by the student and supervising faculty.
-The requested is then forwarded to the Program Director and Associate Dean for Education and Student Affairs for final approval of the curricular integrity of the proposed independent study.
+The request is then forwarded to the Program Director and Senior Associate Dean for Research for review and approval of the curricular integrity of the proposed independent study.